skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-14-classes-3-inheritance-super.md

 [available on GitHub](https://github.com/skinny85/graalvm-truffle-tutorial/tree/master/part-14).

-In the [next part](/graal-truffle-tutorial-part-15-exceptions) of the tutorial, we will talk about implementing exception handling.
+In the [next part](/graal-truffle-tutorial-part-15-exceptions) of the series, we will talk about implementing exception handling.